7928

 From Left to right: Square Crown Guards, Eagle Beak, Pointed Crown Guards and Rounded Crown Guards

-Please note that the provided serial ranges below are estimates and are not definitive
+Please note that the serial ranges provided below are estimates and are not definitive.

 MK1